Find answers here to frequently asked questions regarding admission to Boston Conservatory at Berklee.

 Applicants are considered for admission based on their audition results in conjunction with academic preparation and artistic and academic recommendations.
 For applicants who have submitted a complete application by the December 15 deadline, decisions for openings in the incoming fall (September) class are announced on the following dates:

-• March 15 for graduate students in the music and theater divisions
+• March 15 for graduate students in the Music Division and Theater Division

 • April 1 for all undergraduate (B.F.A. and B.M.) students